amchess/ShashChess/README.md

 ### MonteCarlo Tree Search section (experimental: thanks to original Stephan Nicolet work)

+#### MCTS by Shashin

-_Boolean, Default: False_ If activated, thanks to Shashin theory, the engine will use the MonteCarlo Tree Search for Capablanca quiescent type positions and also for caos ones, in the manner specified by the following parameters.
+_Boolean, Default: False_ If activated, thanks to Shashin theory, the engine will use the MonteCarlo Tree Search for Petrosian high, high middle and middle positions, in the manner specified by the following parameters.
 The idea is to exploit Lc0 best results in those positions types, because Lc0 uses mcts in the search.

 #### MCTSThreads